Table of content

 Why is SEO so Important

-Fact: "Did you know that the first result on Google accounts for about 27.6 % of all clicks receives?
-This shows the importance of being at the top of the search results to drive rankings and traffic to your website."
+Fact: “Did you know that the first Google result gets around 27.6 % of all clicks receives?
+This shows how crucial it is to be at the top of search queries.”

 TYPO3 SEO: The Most Important Basics that Every Website Needs